By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 Consider Before Buying:

-Only their Barefoot+ models are suitable for wide feet.
+• Only Barefoot+ models are suitable for wide or extra-wide feet

 Sizing & Fit: Groundies shoes come in multiple widths, making them suitable for a variety of foot types.
 Barefoot+ models, in particular, are spacious and designed for wide and extra-wide feet.
 These models also adjust well to different foot volumes, though low-volume feet may benefit from an added insole for an optimal fit.
 I usually wear size 42 in Groundies (foot length 26.3 cm).
 Note that Barefoot+ models are slightly longer than their standard Barefoot line, so always refer to the size chart for accuracy.